-You can find test specifications for your exam(s) in the Praxis Study Companions as well as for North Carolina's General Curriculum and Foundations of Reading exams.
+Be sure to review the “Prepare”site and utilize the many resources available as well as sections on General Curriculum and Foundations of Reading exams.
 Each set of preparation materials outline the content categories that will be measured by the exam and what percentage of the exam will be devoted to each topic.

-4. Plan and organize your time.
+Plan and organize your time.

 You can begin to plan and organize your time while you are still collecting materials.
 Allow yourself plenty of time to review so you can avoid "cramming" new material at the end.
 Here are a few tips: